 Legally, they are just plain wrong.
 The ACLJ argued against this very tactic in a similar Supreme Court case, Pleasant Grove v.
 Summum, and won by a sweeping 9-0 vote.

 When a government speaks by having a display, it does NOT have to accept every monument.
 Illinois and Michigan didn’t have to take the Satanists’ insulting display.

 We are preparing critical legal letters to Illinois and Michigan to defend Christmas and the Constitution and set the record straight.
 We need your name.

 As we fight this and other offensive assaults on Christmas, we urgently need your support.
-Donate to defend free speech and Christmas.
+Have your gift DOUBLED today.